Scraper0024/session-replay/README.md

 - Enable Web Record to activate replay
 - Click any session log to enter the detail view
 - Watch auto-generated recordings
+- Support full screen playback
 - Use the playback controller to:
   - Play / Pause
   - Scrub timeline
   - Adjust speed (1x, 2x, 4x, 8x)
-> ⚠️ Session history is stored for 7 days.
+> ⚠️ Session history is stored for 15 days.
 Older records are auto-deleted.
 4. **Smart Status Indicators**
 - ✅ Successful sessions: Green label + “Completed”.
 You can play the recording in session history.
 - ❌ Failed sessions: Red label + “Error” status